State Summary

 Mix of hand count and retabulation

-Although the default method of counting is retabulation using an electronic voting system, Mich.
+Mich.
 Comp.
-Laws § 168.871(4) provides boards of canvassers with other options for counting ballots and states that recounts may be conducted by any, or any combination of the following means: a manual tally of the ballots; a tabulation of the ballots on a computer using a software application designed to specifically count only the office or ballot question subject to the recount; or a tabulation of the ballots on a computer using the same software application used in the precinct on election day.
+Laws § 168.871(4) states that a board of canvassers may conduct a recount by any, or any combination of the following means: a manual tally of the ballots; a tabulation of the ballots on an electronic voting system using a software application designed to specifically count only the office or ballot question subject to the recount; or a tabulation of the ballots on an electronic voting system using the same software application used on election day.

 Initiating Mechanisms